 On Meatspace Trolling

 Upon being summoned for federal jury duty, my immediate reaction was not irritation, but amusement.
 Jury duty is an opportunity to play a game: the Peremptory Challenge Challenge!
-When one reports for jury duty, it is of course with the goal of having a "peremptory challenge" used to exclude one from the jury - that is, inducing an attorney to use one of his "get rid of this juror free" cards, as Thi achieved in part by dropping an e-bomb when asked to explain what he did for a living.
+When one reports for jury duty, it is of course with the goal of having a "peremptory challenge" used to exclude one from the jury - that is, inducing an attorney to use one of his "get rid of this juror free" cards, as my friend Thi achieved in part by dropping an e-bomb when asked to explain what he did for a living.
 Getting knocked off "for cause" is easy, and will result from being too heavy-handed in one's approach, so obviously the result of a challenge for cause is ignominy.
 Being placed on a jury is a form of losing, but then one faces the Jury Nullification Challenge (particularly on a drug jury).
 The path of glory is clearly to be excused on a peremptory challenge if at all.

 Yes!
 Yes, I am!
 But this is only one facet, one instance, of a greater social phenomenon that relates individuals to institutions (broadly defined): the relationship of trolling.